osok/hawkeye-test-net/README.md

 ### Adding New MCP Servers
 1. Add service definition to `docker-compose.yml`
-2. Assign static IP in 172.20.0.0/27 range
+2. Assign static IP in 192.168.100.0/27 range
 3. Update `nginx.conf` with routing rules
-4. Update documentation and management interface
+4. Use appropriate proxy wrapper for stdio servers

+### Proxy Wrapper Selection
+- **For Production**: Use `mcp-streamablehttp-proxy` (Python) - proven stable
+- **For Development**: Use `mcp-proxy` (Node.js) - more features and flexibility

+## Key Learnings & Breakthrough

+### 🔄 Universal Solution
+**Any stdio MCP server** from the community can now be deployed as an HTTP API using these proxy wrappers!

+### Mixed Transport Demonstration
+This environment proves that both approaches work:
+1. **Native HTTP**: For servers with built-in streamableHttp support
+2. **Proxied stdio**: For the majority of community servers that only support stdio

-### Environment Customization
+### Community Integration
-- Modify `.env.template` for new environment variables
-- Update `docker-compose.yml` for service configurations
-- Customize `nginx.conf` for routing changes
+All servers are sourced from the [awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) list, demonstrating real-world compatibility.

 ## Security Considerations

-- Private network range (172.20.0.0/27) prevents external access
+- Private network range (192.168.100.0/27) prevents external access
-- Environment variables for sensitive credentials
-- Volume persistence for database data
-- Restart policies for service availability
-- Resource limits to prevent resource exhaustion
+- Only necessary ports exposed to host
+- Service-to-service communication isolated within Docker network
+- Real MCP server implementations (no mock/demo servers)
+- Proxy wrappers provide secure stdio-to-HTTP bridging

 ## License

 This project is designed for testing and development purposes.
-Please ensure you comply with the licenses of the individual MCP servers and supporting services used.
+Please ensure you comply with the licenses of the individual MCP servers and proxy tools used.

+---

+**Environment Status**: ✅ **OPERATIONAL**
+**Real MCP Servers**: 4 different server types with mixed transport methods
+**Demo Servers**: 0 (NONE - All servers are real implementations)
+**Total Containers**: 5 (4 MCP servers + 1 gateway)
+**Breakthrough Achievement**: Solves the "stdio vs HTTP" limitation for MCP server deployment